The Python Packaging Hell: Files Everywhere (4 / 7)

 potentially becomes dynamic when executed.
 Extensions are proposed,

-or not, offering a galaxy of
+dependent on setuptools or not, offering a galaxy of

 possibilities.
 Scripts are getting bigger, are copied from project to